SchmittYannic/DataVisualizerLive/README.md

 The chart creation process can be divided into 3 Steps.
  - In the upload step a csv file is uploaded to the site.
 Alternativly a user can choose to test the tool with one of the two provided demo datasets.
 It is adviced to do basic data cleaning operations on a dataset before uploading it to DataVisualizer to ensure the created visualization work as intended.
 It is essential to use a dot (.) as the decimal seperator of numerical data, otherwise the numerical data will be parsed as a string.
  - The data step shows the uploaded data inside a table.
 This allows a user to check, if his dataset was successfully uploaded and parsed.
-The table is build using tanstack table because it provides an easy way to include pagination, sorting, filtering and editing functionality to the table.
+The table is implemented using [tanstack table](https://tanstack.com/table/latest) because it provides an easy way to include pagination, sorting, filtering and editing functionality to the table.
  - In the final visualization step a diagram is created using D3.
 Through the diagram configuration menu a user can change the chart type, text content (titel, axis label) and characteristics of the elements inside the chart (color, size).
 DataVisualizer supports the following chart types: barchart, piechart, boxplot, linechart, areachart, histogram, scatterplot.
 However there are prerequisites for the dataset to be able to use certain chart types (more details [here](#chart-requirements)).
 In the end the diagram can be download as an svg, which has the downside of it losing its interactivity.
 Alternativly both the svg and a script tag can be copied to the clipboard.
-Pasting them together into a html file will ensures the diagrams interactivity remains preserved.
+Pasting them together into a html file will ensure the diagrams interactivity remains preserved.

  ## Implementation Details

  ### Upload, Parsing and State Management
- The uploaded dataset in the upload step is being parsed using papaparse and then saved in the state of the application.
+ The uploaded dataset in the upload step is being parsed using [papaparse](https://www.papaparse.com/) and then saved in the state of the application.
 No state management library was used in this project.
 Instead the data state is being managed inside a react context.
+Since this project is frontend only, the uploaded dataset is not allowed to have more than 5 thousand rows or 20 columns to prevent the browser from freezing/crashing.

  ### Classification of Data
  After a new dataset is uploaded the application investigates the characteristics of the underlying data.